 Cooking is fun and necessary for life, but it can also be somewhat challenging as it consumes time and money.
 It may also involve a certain amount of risk if you have young kids around.

-Induction cooktops solve many of those cooking challenges a lot faster than traditional electric or gas cooktops, and that is why many call them‘ the future’ of the cooktops.
+Induction cooktops solve many of these cooking challenges a lot faster and more safely than traditional electric or gas cooktops, and that is why many call them ‘ the future’ of the cooktops.

-In this article, you will find all about the benefits of induction cooking and how it works, its pros and cons as well as other details relating to the proper use of these appliances.
+In this article, you will find all about the benefits of induction cooking and how it works, its pros and cons, and other details regarding the proper use of portable induction cooktops.

-Finding the best portable induction cooktop vs a built-in induction cooktop is a more versatile and affordable option.
-For example, it is ideal to use in a dorm, in an RV, on a boat or even in the garden.
+Finding the best portable induction cooktop vs a built-in induction stovetop is a more versatile and affordable option.
+For example, it is ideal to use in a dorm, in an RV, on a boat or in the garden.

-Keeping the food warm on the dining table or using it as an extra cooking surface if you often host large gatherings and parties are useful options, too.
+Keeping the food warm on the dining table or using the portable induction burner as an extra cooking surface if you often host large gatherings and parties are useful options, too.

 How Does An Induction Cooktop Work?

-Let’s get a little sciencey now, hopefully not a lot!
+Let’s get a little sciencey now.
 Induction cooking is a two-part system.
 The first part is a spiral of wire that is made of copper.
 When the electric current passes through the spiral, it creates an electromagnetic field of energy.

 This energy passes through the cooking unit into the pot causing its iron molecules to vibrate tens of thousands of times in a matter of seconds.
 The friction between these molecules is what creates the heat very fast.

-In a few words, the induction cooktop transfers heat through electromagnetic energy directly into the cookware with almost no heat on the burner itself.
+The induction cooktop transfers heat through electromagnetic energy directly into the cookware-almost no heat on the burner itself.

 The Best Portable Induction Cooktop Reviews